 Sharon Ringe describes the situation of the bent-over woman very well, this condition that could be translated as “a spirit of weakness.”
 She calls that weakness a kind of power that kept her bent-over and captive in “a world defined by the piece of ground around her own toes or looked at always on a slant.”
 Ironically, while this woman’s line of vision has been severely affected by her ailment these many years, she has no problem seeing that help is on the way, standing right in front of her, in the person of Jesus, no problem recognizing the source of her healing.
 The crowd is also able to see God’s hand at work and to appreciate Jesus’ timing in spite of the objections of the religious leader.
 In fact, it’s the so-called religious experts in this small but powerful incident who seem least able to see the truth right before their eyes.

-Remember back in chapter four of this Gospel when Jesus stood in another synagogue and began his ministry with a statement of intent to proclaim release to the captives?
+Remember back in chapter four of this Gospel when Jesus stood in another synagogue and began his ministry with a statement of intent to proclaim release to the captive?
 Remember the reaction of the crowd then, when they ran him out of town?
 Remember just a few verses before this passage, in Chapter 12, when Jesus said he had come to bring division (12:51)?
 The reaction to this healing is a good illustration of division: the religious leaders may be clueless and outraged, but the people are carried away with joy.
-Joy v. outrage - that is division.
+That is division.

 What burdens do people bear?